 It’s true, you won’t see everything worth seeing, but that’s rarely the case in any tour.
 However, you can be assured to experience the best of it.
 Lawrence himself might have wished for a tour like this.

 HOW MUCH DOES THE ONE-DAY TOUR COST?

-A single ticket from Mandas to Sorgono and return with the Barbagia Express costs Euro 150,00 per person including an English speaking guide and a full Sardinian meal.
+A single ticket from Mandas to Sorgono and return with the Barbagia Express costs between Euro 55,00 and 80,00 per person including a full Sardinian meal.

 Please write in advance if you have any food allergies.

 If you need an English speaking guide, please ask when reserving your ticket.
 An extra cost might be associated with this service.

 You can purchase your ticket by contacting Barbagia Express at firstname.lastname@example.org | Monia +39-348-398-9372 | Green Train Incantos Ticket Agency +39-070-351-1057 | BarbagiaExpress.it

 WHAT SHOULD I PACK?